IBM/live-streaming-of-IoT-data-using-streaming-analytics/README.md

 ![](/doc/source/images/runningstream.png)

+>NOTE: (Optional) If you are interested in understanding the building blocks of the streams flow in detail, refer to the [DETAILED.md](#DETAILED.md) which demonstrates the streams flow in depth.

 ### 7. Visualize the Streams Dashboard

 * Once the status is **running** you can visualize the incoming data and the predicted data in IBM Watson Streaming Analytics.